What is infertility?

 - IVF, GIFT, and other techniques.
 These have been used for the treatment of male infertility.
 As is the case with artificial insemination, IVF and similar techniques offer the chance to prepare sperm in a lab.
 In the lab, the eggs are exposed to the best concentration of high quality, motile sperm.

-- Drug therapy.
+- Medicine therapy.
 A few infertile men have a hormone problem that can be treated with hormone therapy.
 Hormone imbalances caused by a problem with the hypothalamus, the pituitary gland, and the testes directly affect the development of sperm.
-Drug therapy may include gonadotrophin therapy, antibiotics, or another medication.
+Medicine therapy may include gonadotrophin therapy, antibiotics, or another medicine.

 - Surgery.
 Surgery for male infertility is done to repair anatomical problems that impede sperm production and maturation or ejaculation.
 Surgery to remove varicose veins in the scrotum (varicocele) can sometimes improve the quality of sperm.